Shoreline creation

 How do I make a shoreline?

-There are numerous tools available to generate your shoreline, such as the Opening Angle Method or you may automate a procedure.
-Here, we describe shoreline creation with QGIS, although other GIS software may also be used.
+There are numerous tools available to generate a shoreline, such as the Opening Angle Method, or you can digitize one manually.
+Here, we describe a simple QGIS-based workflow.

 from rivgraph.classes import delta